moirei/event-tracking/docs/concepts.md

 ## Channels

-Event channels handle sending events to different analytics tools.
-You can register as many channels as you need to send events to remote services.
+**Channels** handle the delivery of events to various analytics tools or services.
+You can register as many channels as needed in your configuration:

 ```php
 // config/event-tracking.php